• Posted on

 Problem

-Sometimes, when working with docker engine on CI systems, certain type of errors could arise from the challenging restrictions or limits on the environment.
-This is typical with the inherent server-client architecture of docker.
+Sometimes, when working with docker engine on CI systems, certain type of errors could arise from the challenging restrictions in the environment.
+This is typical due the inherent server-client architecture in docker.

 Using UUIDs as Primary Key for Active Record Models

-It’s advised that using universally unique identifiers (UUIDs) for exposed resource identifiers is more secure, and convenient for database distribution.
+Using universally unique identifiers (UUIDs) for exposed resource identifiers is more secure, and convenient for database distribution.
+It is relatively simple to configure Active Record to generate UUID primary keys in migrations.

 Here are the steps: